 Secured Property — Surrendering, Redemption, and Reaffirmation

-If some of your debt is secured with property, such as would be the case with most auto loans, then, in your Chapter 7 bankruptcy petition, you must fill out Schedule D - Creditors Holding Secured Claims where you will have to list, among other things, the name and address of each creditor that has a security interest in your property.
-For each secured property, you will have to indicate what you want to do with that property in the Chapter 7 Individual Debtor's Statement of Intention.
+If some of your debt is secured with property, such as an auto loan, then, in your Chapter 7 bankruptcy petition, you must fill out Schedule D - Creditors Holding Secured Claims listing, among other things, the name and address of each creditor that has a security interest in your property.
+For each secured property, you must indicate what you want to do with that property in the Chapter 7 Individual Debtor's Statement of Intention.
 For each property, you must list the name of the creditor and a description of the property.
 Then you have to check what you want to do with it.
-There are 3 main choices available—all of them must be done within 30 days of your 1st creditors meeting.
+There are 3 main choices available — all of them must be done within 30 days of your 1st creditors meeting.
 (Usually, there will be only 1 creditors meeting, although, rarely, it may be continued at a later date.)
 You can surrender the property by giving it back to the creditor, you can redeem the property, or you can sign a Reaffirmation Agreement.
 Secured creditors must also file a proof of claim against the bankruptcy estate, and also provide a copy of the agreement providing the security interest as well as evidence of any perfected liens on the property.

 You must file your Statement of Intention and send a copy to each creditor listed and to the trustee within 45 days of your filing date.

 You surrender property by giving it back to the creditor.
 The creditor must pick it up or foreclose on it within 30 days after the 1st creditors meeting; otherwise, you can keep the property free and clear.
 If the property has little value, or is difficult to store or sell, then the creditor may abandon it.
 Your Chapter 7 discharge will relieve you of all liability for the debt, even if the creditor abandons it.